fmido88/moodle-block_maxviews/README.md

 # Display modules views #

-This plugin works along with avaliability_maxviews (release 7).
+This plugin works along with avaliability_maxviews (release 7 or more).
 It display a notice to users about the limitation of the module and the remaining available views.

 ## Installing via uploaded ZIP file ##